Inter-Research > IRPE Prize

 Quotation of the Jury (Chairman: Andrew Hector, Oxford, UK)

-Professor Elise Zipkin’s combines empirical data with innovative mathematical and statistical methods, leading to important breakthroughs at the intersection of quantitative ecology, community dynamics and conservation biology.
+Elise Zipkin’s research combines empirical data with innovative mathematical and statistical methods, leading to important breakthroughs at the intersection of quantitative ecology, community dynamics and conservation biology.
 She has substantially contributed to new analytical frameworks for quantifying organism abundance in time and space, measuring community diversity, and improving how ecologists combine information to create models for the management of threatened and harvested species.
 Many kinds of organism and systems have been addressed with uniform mathematical rigour enabling innovative ecological problem-solving.
 This has helped ecologists and natural resource managers to quantify and understand biodiversity dynamics and to develop conservation solutions.
-Professor Zipkin has built a world-class research programme resulting in >70 well-cited publications in leading journals.
+Dr. Zipkin has built a world-class research programme resulting in >70 well-cited publications in leading journals.
 She is an exceptional mentor and role model for women in science, alongside mothering two young children, receiving a teaching award for her dedication to student success, and providing an environment and opportunities for her students to excel in their chosen paths.
 Committed to open science, the clear standards she developed for reproducibility in a widely-used archive of her lab’s code has changed ecological data analysis to obtain strong inference, raising the bar for making good management decisions.
 She is a very worthy recipient of the IRPE Prize.

 Nessa E. O’Connor (Queen’s University, Belfast, Ireland, United Kingdom) IRPE Prize winner 2019 in marine ecology